osm-search/Nominatim/docs/develop/Tokenizers.md

 information.
 This part is written in PL/pgSQL.

 The tokenizer is involved in both parts.
-When the indexer prepares a place, it hands it over to the tokenizer to inspect the names and create all the search tokens applicable for the place.
+When the indexer prepares a place, it hands it over to the tokenizer to inspect the s and create all the search tokens applicable for the place.
 This usually involves updating the tokenizer's internal token lists and creating a list of all token IDs for the specific place.
 This list is later needed in the PL/pgSQL part where the